 License pool management

-Partners have access to different types of license pools depending on the security provider to which they are associated (Panda Security or WatchGuard):
+You can access different types of license pools depending on the security provider with which you are associated (Panda Security or WatchGuard):

 -